The Beginner’s Guide to B2B Facebook Advertising

-While AdWords gives you the ability to segment your offerings based on keywords (and thus, intent), Facebook is audience based.
+While Google Ads gives you the ability to segment your offerings based on keywords (and thus, intent), Facebook is audience based.
 Instead of finding prospects based on a direct input (a search query), you can layer dozens of distinguishing factors to create a model of your ideal customer.
 In more touchy-feely corners of marketing we might call this a buyer persona.
 If you can consistently pair the right audience with the right offer, you’re well on your way to B2B marketing dominance.

 Facebook audience creation comes in three main flavor, each of which is useful for B2B advertisers: core, custom, and lookalike.

 Core Audience Creation